TANGLEROOT by Kalela Williams gets a starred Booklist review

 Next

-Kirkus calls Matthew Burgess’ AS EDWARD IMAGINED: A STORY OF EDWARD GOREY IN THREE ACTS “required reading for independent spirits” in its second starred review
+Kirkus calls Matthew Burgess’ AS EDWARD IMAGINED: A STORY OF EDWARD GOREY IN THREE ACTS “an admiring, and admirable, tribute to an iconoclastic artist”